ontolex/frequency-attestation-corpus-information/index.md

 A collocation is a sequence of words or terms that co-occur more often than would be expected by chance.
 Often, collocations are idiomatic expressions, but they can also be more general, such as "strong tea" or "heavy rain".

 Collocation analysis is an important tool for lexicographical research and instrumental for modern NLP techniques.
-It has been the mainstay of 1990s corpus linguistics and continues to be an area of active research in computational philology and lexicography.
+It has been the mainstay of 1990s corpus linguistics and continues to be an area of active research in this field as well as in computational philology and lexicography.

 Collocations are usually defined on surface-oriented criteria, i.e., as a relation between forms or lemmas (lexical entries), not between senses, but they can be analyzed on the level of word senses (the sense that gave rise to the idiom or collocation).
 Indeed, collocations often contain a variable part, which can be represented by a <tt>ontolex:LexicalConcept</tt>.

-Collocations can involve two or more words, they are thus modelled as an <tt>rdfs:Container</tt> of <tt>frac:Observables</tt>s.
+Collocations can involve two or more words, they are thus modelled as an <tt>rdfs:Container</tt> of <tt>frac:Observable</tt>s.
 Collocations may have a fixed or a variable word order.
 Where fixed word order is required, the collocation must be defined as a sequence (<tt>rdf:Seq</tt>), otherwise, the default interpretation is as an ordered set (<tt>rdf:Bag</tt>).

 Collocations obtained by quantitative methods are characterized by their method of creation (<tt>dct:description</tt>), their collocation strength (<tt>rdf:value</tt>), and the corpus or data source used to create them (<tt>frac:observedIn</tt>).
 Collocations share these characteristics with other `frac:Observation`s and thus, these are inherited from the <tt>frac:Observation</tt> class.